jackhumbert/fardriver-controllers/MANUAL.md

 ## 3.1 Motor current limiting protection factor

 Conversion of 500RPM,1000RPM,.......8500RPM,9000RPM in current limiting.
 These RPMs are the RPMs for the number of pairs of poles calibrated inside the parameter.
 The corresponding parameter is also the parameter at that speed.
 For motors with an actual number of pole pairs greater than or equal to 16, a conversion is required.

 Typical hub motors have 16, 20, 24, 28, 30 pole pairs.
-A typical mid-mount motor has 3, 4, 5, 7, 8, 14 pole
+A typical mid-mount motor has 3, 4, 5, 7, 8, 14 pole pairs.
-pairs.

 If the number of pole pairs = 4 in the parameter, the motor speed = the speed on the host computer * 4 / the actual number of pole pairs of the motor.
-For example, if the pole pair number of the hub motor is 16 in that case
+For example, if the pole pair number of the hub motor is 16 in that case.

 The actual speed of a 16-pole hub motor at 500RPM is 125RPM.
 The actual speed of a 16-pole hub motor for 1000RPM is 250RPM.